Breaking news: Formats

+The early 2000s introduced major changes to breaking news through digital journalism and continuous news streams and expanding online news outlets.
+News organizations transformed their sense of urgency and newsworthiness through the creation of the 24-hour news cycle, which cable networks started before web-based platforms expanded it.
+The shift of news into an endless cycle caused scholars to observe that breaking news alerts became more common for stories of different importance to keep audiences engaged.

 Television

-The format of a special report or breaking news event on broadcast television commonly consists of the following: When a news event warrants an interruption of current non-news programming (or, in some cases, regularly scheduled newscasts), the broadcaster will usually alert all of its affiliates via an internal alert/message service telling them to stand by for the interruption.
-After some time, the network's feed will suddenly switch to a reverse countdown, usually from 5 seconds, to allow any affiliated stations to switch to the network feed (television stations typically do not provide these countdowns for local coverage, merely leading with a graphic and voiceover announcing the cut-in).
+When a news event warrants an interruption of current non-news programming (or, in some cases, regularly scheduled newscasts), the broadcaster will usually alert all of its affiliates, telling them to stand by for the interruption.
+The network's feed will then switch to a countdown sequence, to allow any affiliated stations to switch to the network feed.
 If a national network newscast is in progress when the breaking news event occurs, the newscast will pause temporarily to allow other network affiliates to join the feed.
-There is then an opening graphic, featuring music (such as NBC's "The Pulse of Events", composed by John Williams) which adds an emphasis on the importance of the event.
+There is then an opening graphic, with a distinctive music cue.
 The open is followed by the introduction of a news anchor, who welcomes the viewer to the broadcast and introduces the story at hand.
 Lower thirds and other graphics may also be altered to convey a sense of urgency.

-Once the story is introduced, the network or local station may, if possible, choose to continue to show a live shot of the anchor or may cut away to video or images of the story that is being followed during the broadcast.
-Additionally, the coverage may be passed to a reporter at the location of the breaking event, possibly sharing more information about the story as it breaks.
+In recent years, major networks such as NBC have begun using "Special Report" tickers for select breaking stories during regularly scheduled programming, lessening the need for cut-ins.